 Course Features

 Course Requirements

 Course Grading Weights.

 Course Rules and Regs.

 University Course Policies

 Course Reading

 Course Calendar

 Office Hours and Contact

 T.A.

 Distributed Competencies

 Pic of Caleb

 Pic of Josh

-Jen

-Dr. Ben Stephens Psych 310-Advanced Experimental Psychology

-Course Feat ures

-Course Requ uirements

-Course Grad ling Weights.

-Course Rule s and Regs.

-University C Course Policies

-Course Read ling

-Course Cale ndar

-Office Hours and Contact

-T.A.

-Distributed Competencies

-Pic of Caleb
+MadelynHope

-Pic of Josh
+Pic of Samuel

-Jen and boys and boys
+Jen and boys

+JustinSavannah

-Dr. Ben Stephens Psych 310-Advanced Experimental Psychology Spring 2015
+Dr. Ben Stephens Psych 3100-Advanced Experimental Psychology Fall 2020

 Course Description

-Course Description

 This course provides an introduction to basic principles of research in psychology.
 You will primarily do psychology in this course, rather than simply read about it.
 Research is both exciting and exacting.
 We hope the course will give you an appreciation of both qualities.

 The course is designed to help you master five major aspects of doing research:

-- 1. Design of experiments - 2.
-Execution of experiments
+- 1. Design of experiments

+- 2. Execution of experiments

 - 3. Scientific writing

 - 4. Computer analysis of results

 - 5. Critique of research

+The class and lab meetings will be online, synchronous, and will not be recorded.
+We will use Zoom for our meetings, and so you will need to be connected and ready when the class/lab meeting is scheduled to begin.
+I will typically send the Zoom link to you via email prior to each meeting.

-Dr. Ben Stephens Psych 310-Advanced Experimental Psychology Summer 2015
+Dr. Ben Stephens Psych 3100 - Advanced Experimental Psychology Spring 2023

 Course requirements

 Exams.
-There will be three in-class exams.
-All contain multiple choice, short answer, and application items.
+There will be three take-home exams.
+All contain short answer and application items.

 Papers.
-There will be three papers on each of the experiments.
+There will be three short papers (one on each of the three group experiments).
 You will be learning the American Psychological Association style of scientific reports, which is the standard for journal articles in psychology.
-The three short papers will focus on subsections of a journal article, i.e. Methods, Results, Discussion.
+The three short papers will focus on different subsections of a journal article, i.e. Methods, Results, Discussion.
 A final long paper will be a complete write-up of your independent project.
-An acceptable IRB proposal and at least two one-on-one individual meetings (by appointment - one with the TA and one with me) are required as pre-requisites for an acceptable final paper.
-Failure to meet these prerequisites will result in a grade of zero on the final paper.
+An acceptable IRB proposal is prerequisite for an acceptable final paper.
+Failure to meet prerequisites will result in a grade of zero on the final paper.

 Laboratory assignments.
 Each student must assist in designing and running a portion of the subjects in each experiment.
 Some of the experiments will be run in the scheduled lab, while the other labs will be scheduled more flexibly (e.g. whenever you can convince a friend to be in the experiment).
 You must complete your portion of the experiment on schedule, since the entire class will rely on your data.
-Laboratory sessions will meet in various places, as the equipment needs of the experiment dictate.

 Homework assignments.
 Homework will be assigned and graded on a regular basis to motivate you to keep-up with the reading.
-The 10 pt grading scale ranges from excellent (9-10) to absent (0).
+The 10 pt grading scale ranges from excellent (9-10) to no-response (0).

 Participation.
-We will track and evaluate participation by asking rounds of questions in class.
-Each student's daily participation will be scored from excellent (9-10) to absent (0).
+We will track and evaluate participation by noting your attention during class,

+questions and comments during class, and by asking rounds of questions in class.
+Each student's daily participation will be scored from excellent (9-10) to no-response (0).
-Web File.
-Students are required to publish all homework, labwork, papers and assignments to a web file using Google Sites or CD/DVD (with Seamonkey).

 Class attendance.
 As in most classes, new material will be presented in the classroom.
 Unlike most classes, we often will make decisions jointly about the design of experiments in class.
 Your contribution is important, so come to class.
-Unexcused absenses will results in a zero for all graded assignments associated with the date of the absence.
+Unexcused non-responses for assignments will result in a zero.
 (See Course Rules and Regs.)

 Dr. Ben Stephens Psych 310-Advanced Experimental Psychology Fall 2018

 Grading.